oracle/terraform-provider-oci/website/docs/d/golden_gate_pipeline.html.markdown

 	* `mapping_type` - Defines the exclude/include rules of source and target schemas and tables when replicating from source to target.
 This option applies when creating and updating a pipeline.
 	* `source` - The source schema/table combination for replication to target.
 	* `target` - The target schema/table combination for replication from the source.
+* `pipeline_diagnostic_data` - Information regarding the pipeline diagnostic collection
+	* `bucket` - Name of the bucket where the object is to be uploaded in the object storage
+	* `diagnostic_state` - The state of the pipeline diagnostics collection.
+	* `namespace` - Name of namespace that serves as a container for all of your buckets
+	* `object` - Name of the diagnostic collected and uploaded to object storage
+	* `time_last_collected` - The date and time the diagnostic data was last collected for the pipeline.
+The format is defined by  [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2024-07-25T21:10:29.600Z`.
 * `process_options` - Required pipeline options to configure the replication process (Extract or Replicat).
 	* `initial_data_load` - Options required for the pipeline Initial Data Load.
 If enabled, copies existing data from source to target before replication.
 		* `action_on_existing_table` - Action upon existing tables in target when initial Data Load is set i.e., isInitialLoad=true.